VR51/Ubuntu-Runscript/README.md

 # Ubuntu-Runscript

 Software collection installer for *ubuntu distros.
 Works with KDE Neon too.
-Runscript assumes it is being run in the 16.10 Yakketi Yak release.
+Runscript assumes it is being run in the 17.10 Artful release.

 This is an interactive software installer that adds preconfigured sets of useful software packages to Ubuntu and Kubuntu distros, including KDE Neon.